UNIVERSITY OF WISCONSIN River Falls

 • Small class sizes, typically 10 - 30 students.
-Yes, your professors will know your name and will get to know you.
+Yes, your professors will know your name and they will spend time getting to know you.

 • Quality instruction and extensive interaction with your professors.
-Our faculty are dedicated to teaching and advising.
+Our faculty are dedicated to teaching and advising students.

-• Classes and labs are taught by faculty with PhDs, not by teaching assistants or graduate students.
+• Classes and labs are taught by faculty with graduate degrees, not by teaching assistants or graduate students.

 • Few problems with full classes – you will always be able to get the physics and engineering courses you need.

-• Students receive accurate advising and updated course planning every semester.
+• Students receive plenty of accurate advising and updated course planning every semester.
 Advisors are available to answer questions at any time.

-• UW-River Falls is an excellent value with inexpensive tuition and free textbook use.
-Minnesota students pay Wisconsin tuition rates.
+• UW-River Falls is an excellent value with inexpensive tuition and low-cost textbook rentals.
+Minnesota students receive discounted tuition rates through state reciprocity.

-• UWRF has engineering agreements with U. of Minnesota-Twin Cities and U. of Wisconsin-Madison, two of the best engineering universities in the country.
-In the 2011 U.S. News & World Report undergraduate school rankings, UW-Madison’s engineering program ranked 7th best among public universities and U. of Minnesota’s engineering program ranked 13th.
+• UWRF has engineering agreements with the University of Minnesota-Twin Cities and the University of Wisconsin-Madison, two of the best engineering universities in the country.
+In U.S. News & World Report undergraduate school rankings, UW-Madison and the University of Minnesota have consistently ranked among the top ten engineering programs at public universities.

 • Many fields of study are available:

 • All students are invited to explore the dual degree and pre-engineering programs at UWRF.
-Women and minorities will find a small, supportive environment in the UWRF Physics department where 30% of faculty are women and all faculty are committed to creating a welcoming environment for all physics and engineering students.
+Women, students of color, veterans, non-traditional students, and LGBTQ students will find a welcoming and supportive environment in the UWRF Physics department.
+We have one of the most gender-balanced departments in the country.

 Students Analyze Forces and Moments on a crane at a construction site